sap-tutorials/Tutorials/tutorials/jam-cloud-webide-destination-configure/jam-cloud-webide-destination-configure.md

 ## Details
 ### You will learn
-In this tutorial you will learn how to configure the Web IDE SAP Jam Collaboration Destination on SAP Cloud Platform.
+In this tutorial, you will learn how to configure the SAP Web IDE SAP Jam Collaboration Destination on SAP Cloud Platform.

-To enable your Web IDE to recognize the SAP Jam Collaboration UI5 mobile components you will need to register a second destination on SAP Cloud Platform.
+To enable your SAP Web IDE to recognize the SAP Jam Collaboration UI5 mobile components you will need to register a second destination on SAP Cloud Platform.

 ### Time to Complete
 **15 Min**